floosk/cv-page/README.md

 # cv-page
-The CV Page for floosk.dev
+The CV Document for cv.floosk.dev